Reference 10 — Module catalog and composition

 view_shm

-Single-process refcount; cross-process treats as MMIO and copies — see §hard integrations
+Single-process refcount; cross-process treats it as MMIO and copies — see §hard integrations

 Browser WASM